-The authority delegated pursuant to this Section 9.2-2 may be removed by amendment of these Bylaws, or by Resolution of the Medical Staff, approved by a 2/3 vote of the voting Medical Staff, taken at a general or special meeting noticed to include the specific purpose of removing specifically-described authority of the Medical Executive Committee.
+The authority delegated pursuant to this Section 9.2.2 may be removed by amendment of these Bylaws, or by Resolution of the Medical Staff, approved by a 2/3 vote of the voting Medical Staff, taken at a general or special meeting noticed to include the specific purpose of removing specifically-described authority of the Medical Executive Committee.

-9.2-3 Meetings
+9.2.3 Meetings

-The Medical Executive should be scheduled to meet on a monthly basis and shall meet at least ten (10) times during the calendar year.
-A permanent record of its proceedings and actions shall be maintained.
+The Medical Executive Committee should be scheduled to meet on a monthly basis and shall meet at least ten (10) times during the calendar year.
+A record of its proceedings and actions shall be maintained, and the Medical Executive Committee shall submit reports of activities and records relating to the committee's functions to the Oversight Committee as frequently as necessary and at least quarterly.